bogdanvuk/pygears/docs/manual/gears/operators.rst

 Divide :class:`~.Number` -s .
 The :func:`~.div` gear is automatically instantiated when a "//" operator is used on two interfaces.

-.. py:function:: div(op1: Number, op2: Number)
+.. py:function:: div(a: Number, b: Number)

 .. py:function:: div(din: Tuple[Number, Number])

    Divide a :class:`~.Number` by a constant:

    .. pg-example:: examples/div
-      :lines: 4-5
+      :lines: 4-6

 .. module:: eq

-Adds two or more :class:`~.Number` data received from the input interfaces and outputs the result.
-The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.
+Test whether the data from two interfaces is equal.
+The :func:`~.eq` gear is automatically instantiated when a "==" operator is used on two interfaces.

-.. py:function:: add(op1: Number, op2: Number)
+.. py:function:: eq(a, b) -> Bool

-.. py:function:: add(din: Tuple[Number, Number])
+.. py:function:: eq(din: Tuple[Any, Any]) -> Bool

-   Adds two numbers together:
+   Compare if two values are equal:

-   .. pg-example:: examples/add
+   .. pg-example:: examples/eq
       :lines: 4-7

 .. module:: gt

-Adds two or more :class:`~.Number` data received from the input interfaces and outputs the result.
-The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.
+Test whether a :class:`~.Number` from one interface is greater then a :class:`~.Number` from the other.
+The :func:`~.gt` gear is automatically instantiated when a ">" operator is used on two interfaces.

-.. py:function:: add(op1: Number, op2: Number)
+.. py:function:: gt(a: Number, b: Number)

-.. py:function:: add(din: Tuple[Number, Number])
+.. py:function:: gt(din: Tuple[Number, Number])

-   Adds two numbers together:
+   Compare if one value is greater than the other:

-   .. pg-example:: examples/add
+   .. pg-example:: examples/gt
       :lines: 4-7

+.. module:: ge

+Test whether a :class:`~.Number` from one interface is greater or equal to the :class:`~.Number` from the other.
+The :func:`~.ge` gear is automatically instantiated when a ">=" operator is used on two interfaces.

+.. py:function:: ge(a: Number, b: Number)

+.. py:function:: ge(din: Tuple[Number, Number])

+   Compare if one value is greater or equal to the other:

+   .. pg-example:: examples/ge
+      :lines: 4-7

 .. module:: iceil

 Adds two or more :class:`~.Number` data received from the input interfaces and outputs the result.
 The :func:`~.add` gear is automatically instantiated when a "+" operator is used on two interfaces.

-.. py:function:: add(op1: Number, op2: Number)
+.. py:function:: add(a: Number, b: Number)

 .. py:function:: add(din: Tuple[Number, Number])